Almonds and Diabetes: Everything We Need to Know

 According to a consultant and dietitian in Boston, Peggy O’Shea-Kochenbach, almonds are among the highest sources of protein when it comes to tree nuts.

-But are almonds good for people with diabetes?
-Those who have diabetes need to watch what they consume and try to follow a healthy and balanced diet in order to control their blood glucose and keep their heart healthy.
+But are almonds good for those with diabetes?
+Those with this chronic condition need to watch what they consume and try to follow a healthy and balanced diet in order to control their blood glucose and keep their heart healthy.

-Here you will learn everything you should know about almonds and diabetes.
+Here is everything we should know about almonds and diabetes.

-Almonds are nutritionally beneficial for most people, but they are extremely good for those people who have diabetes.
+Almonds are nutritionally beneficial for most people, but they are extremely good for those with diabetes.
 O’Shea-Kochenbach says that almonds might help lower the rise in insulin levels and blood sugar (glucose) after meals.

 In one 2011 study, researchers came to the discovery that the consumption of 2 oz of almonds was linked with lower levels of fasting sugar and fasting insulin.
 This is around 45 almonds.